-Today would have been Michael Jackson’s 74th birthday.
+Today would have been Michael Jackson’s 75th birthday.
 I first met Michael in the early 1990s, shortly after my first beer book was published.
 He is all but single-handedly responsible for the culture of better beer that exists today.
 He began writing about good beer in the 1960s and 70s and his writing has influenced (and continues to influence) generations of homebrewers and commercial brewers, many of whom were inspired to start their own breweries by his words.
 There are few others, if any, that have been so doggedly persistent and passionate about spreading the word about great beer.
 I know some of my earliest knowledge and appreciation of beer, and especially its history and heritage, came from Michael’s writings.
-Michael passed away in August 2007, eight years ago.
+Michael passed away in August 2007, ten years ago.
 I still miss him, and I suspect I’m not the only one.
-A couple of years ago, J.R.
+A few years ago, J.R.
 Richards’ new documentary film about Michael Jackson, Beer Hunter: The Movie, debuted, which I helped a tiny bit with as a pioneer sponsor.

-I did an article four years ago for Beer Connoisseur, for their Innovator’s Series, entitled Michael Jackson: The King of Beer Writers, A personal look back at the man who made hunting for beer a career.
+I did an article a few years ago for Beer Connoisseur, for their Innovator’s Series, entitled Michael Jackson: The King of Beer Writers, A personal look back at the man who made hunting for beer a career.
 I reached out to a number of people who also knew Michael for their remembrances as well as my own, and as a result I’m pretty pleased with the results (although the original draft was almost twice as long).

 I’ll again be playing some jazz and having a pint of something yummy in his honor, which has become my tradition for March 27, which I’ve also started declaring to be “Beer Writers Day.”
 Join me in drinking a toast to Michael Jackson, the most influential modern beer writer who’s ever lived.